 Individuals with special needs face unique challenges across their lifespan.
 To best promote learning and development, early intervention and educational supports are key and can make the difference in a child’s life.
 However, support should not stop with education.
 Individuals with special needs have the same goal as any other person – independence.
 As we grow into adulthood, we work toward our own independence.
 This work is done across all settings – home, social, educational, and vocational.
 Therefore, supports for individuals with special needs should include all of these settings.
 This is why family services, job coaching and training, in-home services, and adult services are vital to the futures of so many individuals.
 SVH programs will give the support needed to achieve the mutual goal of independence that we all share.

-Christina began working with children with special needs in 2002, and immediately realized that she had found her passion and wanted to continue in the field and work with those with unique challenges.
+Christina began working with children with special needs in 2002, and immediately realized that she had found her passion and wanted to continue in the field.
 She obtained a Master's of Science in Applied Behavior Analysis from Auburn University.
 After receiving a fellowship in 2007, Christina began working for the May Institute, a non-profit organization that serves individuals with special needs across their lifespan.
 Within a few years, Christina was chosen to open a new office in Clarksville, Tennessee, which provided in-home support to military families with children with special needs.
 In 2011, the May Institute awarded her the Trustees Award, which recognizes outstanding service and dedication to the company and the families served.
 Following the growth of the Tennessee office, Christina became the Regional Director and supervised offices in Tennessee, Georgia, Florida and Colorado.

 In addition to her position as Executive Director of BRAAC, Christina enjoys serving on several boards and committees.
-Christina was appointed by Governor Northam to the Advisory Board on Behavior Analysis, currently serves on the VDOE/CSA Private Day Educational Outcomes Workgroup, the Virginia Autism Council and is Vice-Chair of the Katie’s Place Board of Directors.
-In her free time, Christina enjoys spending time with her husband and daughter, kayaking, photography and baking.
+Christina was appointed by Governor Northam to the Advisory Board on Behavior Analysis.
+She currently serves on the VDOE/CSA Private Day Educational Outcomes Workgroup, the Virginia Autism Council and is Vice-Chair of the Katie’s Place Board of Directors.
+In her free time, Christina enjoys spending time with her husband and daughter, kayaking, photography, and baking.

 BRAAC - Executive Director